GhostTyper/BinaryMemoryReaderWriter/README.md

 }
 ```

 Storing the current location like this with one of the structs is quite effective because it's just making a copy of one pointer.
 Or in the case of the not `Unsafe` writer it's additionally the size which will be copied.
-Beware that `ManagesBinaryMemoryWriter` is a class.
+Beware that `ManagedBinaryMemoryWriter` is a class.

 # What to consider?